 Plants bloom more vigorously if they are divided in spring or fall every 3-4 years.

 This cultivar is resistant to powdery mildew.
 Irrigation during drought and pruning to thin dense growth helps to enhance the resistance.

 The aromatic foliage is unpalatable to deer, rabbits and other herbivores.

 LANDSCAPE USES: This is a good choice for a Wildlife Garden, Cut Flower Garden, or urban Meadow.
 Plants are also used as Butterfly Nectar Plants or as part of a Grouping or Mass Planting.
-Monarda x ‘Peter’s Fancy Fuchsia’ has Showy Blooms and is appropriate for Cottage Gardens, Deer Resistant Plantings, Water-wise Landscapes, Low Maintenance Plantings and Perennial Borders.
+Monarda x ‘Judith’s Fancy Fuchsia’ has Showy Blooms and is appropriate for Cottage Gardens, Deer Resistant Plantings, Water-wise Landscapes, Low Maintenance Plantings and Perennial Borders.

 If flower color is not an issue, the cultivar Monarda didyma x ‘Jacob Cline’ could be substituted.
 ‘Jacob Cline’ is another mildew resistant cultivar that has intense red blooms.

-TRIVIA: Monarda x ‘Peter’s Fancy Fuchsia’ is very attractive to pollinators.
+TRIVIA: Monarda x ‘Judith’s Fancy Fuchsia’ is very attractive to pollinators.
 Insects including native bees, butterflies, hummingbird moths, beneficial wasps, hover flies and beetles visit the blossoms.
 Hummingbirds are reported to sip nectar from the flowers as well.